SiddharthaBhattacharjee/TimePassGames/readme.md

 ## Games :

 1. ### <u>Feed The Snake :</u> <br>
-    The classic snake game that we all are familiar with, feed the snake while avoiding collision with the walls and it's own body. controlls are up, down, right and left arrow keys for Keyboard devices.<br>
+    The classic snake game that we all are familiar with, feed the snake while avoiding collision with the walls and it's own body. controls are up, down, right and left arrow keys for Keyboard devices.<br>
 2. ### <u>Rock Paper Scissors :</u> <br>
     The classic rock paper scissor game from our childhood, you and your opponent (computer) choose one of three options, Rock, paper or scissor, Rock beats scissor, scissor beats paper and paper beats rock.
 For each win you get +1 points, for each loos you get -1 and for a tie you get 0 points.
 Try to get the highest score possible.
 3. ### <u>Tik Tak Toe : </u> <br>
     The classic Tik Tik Toe game we all know and love.
-You play as X and move first , computer plays as O and moves after you , your objevctive is to capture 3 consecutive spaces in a 3x3 grid either horizontally, vertically or diagonally, first one to do that wins.
+You play as X and move first , computer plays as O and moves after you , your objective is to capture 3 consecutive spaces in a 3x3 grid either horizontally, vertically or diagonally, first one to do that wins.
 4. ### <u>Flip Flop Fun : </u> <br>
     It is a game that tests your memory, there are 16 cards in the game, there are 2 of each type of cards i.e. 8 distinct cards, you can flip 2 cards each turn, if you flip the two same cards, you get closer to victory, if you flip different cards, try to remember what you flipped for future turns.
 If you find all the pairs before the time runs our, you win.
 5. ### <u>Guess The Number : </u> <br>